-- The assets and deferred outflows of resources of the City exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$138.97 million (net position).
-Of this amount, unrestricted net position is a deficit of \$73.89 million which decreased by \$12.90 million when compared to prior year due to the effect of recognition of total Other Post-Employment Benefits (OPEB) liability of \$16.03 million.
-Excluding the effect of the total OPEB liability, the City's unrestricted net position would have been a deficit of \$57.92 million and an increase of \$3.07 million compared to FY 2017. - As of the close of the current fiscal year, the City's governmental funds reported combined fund balances of \$168.86 million, an increase of \$50.93 million in comparison with the prior year.
-Of this amount, \$31.21 million or approximately 18.48% is unassigned fund balance in the General Fund which met the City's formal policy of reserve fund balance of 25% of the City's operating budget plus debt service requirement of fiscal year 2019. - At the end of the current year, the total of the committed, assigned, and unassigned components of fund balances for the general fund was \$49.84 million or 32.33% of the total general fund expenditures and is available for future spending. - The City has no general obligation debt outstanding. - The 2017-2018 annual principal and semi-annual interest payments on loans from the Sunshine State Governmental Financing Commission are 100% funded from the non-ad valorem revenues of the General Fund; and operating revenues of the Parking System Fund and the Stormwater Utility Fund. - During fiscal year 2018, the City started the pre-construction phase of the new Public Safety Building with attached parking garage (PSB Project).
-The new PSB Project will house the City's Police and Fire administration and headquarters, 911 Call Center and First Responders Dispatch Center, Emergency Operation Center, Fire Station and administrative office.
+- The assets and deferred outflows of resources of the City exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$171.21 million (net position).
+Of this amount, unrestricted net position is a deficit of \$55.20 million which decreased by \$18.70 million when compared to prior year mainly due to the positive change in net position of \$32.24 million. - As of the close of the current fiscal year, the City's governmental funds reported combined fund balances of \$163.34 million, a decrease of \$5.71million in comparison with the prior year.
+Of this amount, \$30.7 million or approximately 18.80% is unassigned fund balance in the General Fund.
+The City's formal policy of reserve fund balance set the amount at 25% of the City's operating budget plus debt service requirement of fiscal year 2020 which is approximately \$45.58 million.
+The City met the reserve fund balance policy, however, \$14.88 million was used to fund Hurricane Irma recovery efforts to date. - At the end of the current year, the total of the committed, assigned, and unassigned components of fund balances for the general fund was \$60.08 million or 40.38% of the total general fund expenditures and is available for future spending. - The City has no general obligation debt outstanding. - The 2018-2019 annual principal and semi-annual interest payments on loans from the Sunshine State Governmental Financing Commission are 100% funded from the non-ad valorem revenues of the General Fund; and operating revenues of the Parking System Fund and the Stormwater Utility Fund. - During fiscal year 2019, the construction of the new Public Safety (PSB Project) was underway.
+The new PSB Project will house the City's Police and Fire administration and headquarters, 911 Call Center and First Responders Dispatch Center, Emergency Operation Center, Fire Station and administrative offices.
 The project cost is estimated at \$64.03 million.
 The project is located on an assemblage of two city owned sites and newly owned site acquired through a purchase and sale agreement. - To finance the cost of the PSB Project, the City issued Capital Improvement Revenue Bonds Series 2018A with total principal and premium amount of \$50.4 million.
 The 2018A Bonds are secured by a covenant to budget and appropriate from legally available non ad valorem revenue.